Experts & Views

 This is Bhumika and Anirudh Vijay signing off!
 Hope you liked our coverage!
 Do leave a comment below and also keep checking our facebook page for all the MCC updates and for some more photos which will upload soon.

 P.S.
-We are thankful to MCC for allotting us such an interesting task.
+We are really glad that such an interesting task was alloted to us.
 And we wish to do more of this but this DJ Got Us...